 The reserves information provided below is derived from the McDaniel Report.
-The McDaniel Report is effective as of December 31, 2023 and dated and prepared as of March 5, 2024.
+The McDaniel Report is effective as of December 31, 2024 and dated and prepared as of March 4, 2025.
 The evaluation by McDaniel was prepared in accordance with the standards included in the COGE Handbook and National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities.
-McDaniel evaluated 100 percent of the proved plus probable reserves of the Company, including those of Cavalier Energy, and reported on them in the McDaniel Report.
-At December 31, 2023, approximately 98.7 percent of Paramount's proved plus probable reserves were located in Alberta.
+McDaniel evaluated 100 percent of the proved plus probable reserves of the Company and reported on them in the McDaniel Report.
+At December 31, 2024, approximately 99.1 percent of Paramount's proved plus probable reserves were located in Alberta.